 Apparently, this event brings some form of destruction and regeneration on earth once every 28,500 years.
 How many times has this world been destroyed in its over 3.8 billion years of existence?

-Relationship with the Mayas: There is no planet alignment or other scientifically measured astronomical doom impending on Earth on 2012, yet advocates of doom connect these groundless claims with the Mayas (who were excellent astronomers and many of their prediction’s accuracy were based on their star gazing knowledge).
+Relationship with the Mayas: There is no planet alignment or other scientifically measured astronomical doom impending on Earth in 2012, yet advocates of doom connect these groundless claims with the Mayas (who were excellent astronomers and many of their prediction’s accuracy were based on their stargazing knowledge).

 The Armageddon Prophets

 There has been no shortage of doomsday prophets in every major civilization.
 “The sky will fall!
 The earth will shake and continents will sink!
 The earth will explode and everything will become… nothing!”